 This is another area where they tried to get too simple.

-There are too many expenses that you could end up having to pay that don't show up under the Delivery profile.
+There are too many potential tax deductions that don't show up under the Delivery profile.

 For instance, paid apps and dashcams are legitimate expense categories for delivery drivers.
 But you can't choose from them unless you also add Rideshare as a job type.